trigger-segfault/TerrariaMidiPlayer/Readme.md

 * All settings are saved upon closing the window.
 * Connect with others hosting from their Terraria Midi Player to sync songs for a performance *(Experimental)*
 * Automatically stays focused on Terraria while playing songs in order to avoid accidental clicks.
 (Can be disabled)
+* Play midis within the program to hear what they would sound like in Terraria.
+* View a graph of all tracks within a midi to see where restrictions are causing problems.

 ## Tips
 * Click on the projectile angle and drag for easy aiming.